grayzu/tfs/articles/terraform/terraform-secrets.md

 Before continuing, read [Authenticating using managed identities for Azure resources](https://www.terraform.io/docs/providers/azurerm/auth/managed_service_identity.html), in the Terraform Azure Provider docs.
 The rest of this section builds on the information provided in the Azure Provider topic.

 Don't assign the managed identity security principal more permission than it needs.
 It's tempting to assign the *Owner* role to give Terraform plenipotentiary access to the subscription because it simplifies RBAC configuration and troubleshooting.
 However, Owner has abilities that are not normally needed by Terraform.
 For example, a subscription Owner can elevate other accounts to Owner, and owners can modify and destroy infrastructure they didn't create.
 Anyone who can insert code into a Terraform configuration can potentially elevate their privilege or meddle with infrastructure they wouldn't otherwise be able to access, using the Terraform managed identity as a proxy.
 Follow the principal of least privilege when assigning roles.
 In most cases, it is enough to grant *Contributor* and *User Access Manager* roles to the Terraform managed identity.

 You have to configure a role, and sometimes an access policy, on every Azure service Terraform needs to access to plan or apply a configuration.
-RBAC in conjunction with access policies can provide fine-grained control over what Terraform can and cannot do.

-The following code snippet shows how to manage
+### Working with RBAC in a configuration

+Assume you have a configuration that creates a virtual machine with managed identity enabled.
+When Terraform creates the VM, Azure AD automatically creates the managed identity service principal, but Azure AD does not assign any roles to the identity.
+Your configuration needs to assign roles so that the VM can access Azure resources.

+The following code snippet shows how to manage RBAC roles and access policies in a Terraform configuration.
+Azure Key Vault requires a two-step configuration First, assign a role to allow the identity to connect to Key Vault, then assign an access policy to define exactly what objects and actions allowed.
+The Storage Blob container role allows the VM identity to access a Terraform remote backend for state.

+Notice the use of `azurerm_virtual_machine.vm.identity[0]` to return the *principal ID* for the virtual machine that was just created.

 ```hcl
 /*
 *   Configure RBAC roles for the virtual machine service principal